Universality of giant diffusion in tilted periodic potentials: Conclusion

 \section{Conclusion}

-We construct a coarse-grained stochastic model of a Brownian motion in a tilted symmetric periodic potential by a biased CTRW with flight times.
+We construct a coarse-grained stochastic model of a Brownian motion in a tilted periodic potential by a biased CTRW with flight times.
 We derive the diffusion coefficient of the biased CTRW model with flight times by the renewal theory.
 Compared to the Reimann's result, i.e., Eq.~(\ref{eq:RDC}), our expression of the diffusion coefficient is much more simple.
-Thus, we obtain an explicit dependence of the diffusion coefficient on the external force for small and large forces.
-As a result, we show the universality of giant diffusion in tilted symmetric periodic potentials {in the sense that there is at least one peak in the diffusion coefficient and the peak value is significantly larger than that without external force.
+Thus, we evaluate an explicit dependence of the diffusion coefficient on the external force for small and large forces.
+As a result, we show the universality of giant diffusion in tilted periodic potentials in the sense that there is at least one peak in the diffusion coefficient and the peak value is significantly larger than that without external force.
 We apply our theory to three periodic tilted potentials.
-We can derive the diffusion coefficients as a function of $F$ if we evaluate $\mu$ and $\sigma^2$.} Our theory can also be applied to non-symmetric periodic potentials.
-It is not straightforward to show the universality of the giant diffusion because the diffusion coefficient for small external force $F$ may decreases as $F$ increases.
-However, we think that giant diffusion will be universally observed in tilted non-symmetric periodic potentials.
+We can derive the diffusion coefficients as a function of $F$ if we evaluate $\mu$ and $\sigma^2$.
+Our theory can also be applied to asymmetric periodic potentials.
+Even for asymmetric periodic potential, the GD occurs especially for low temperatures.
 Moreover, even in higher dimensional systems, giant diffusion can be observed when diffusion directed to the applied force is independent of other directions.
 By numerical simulations, we confirm the validity of our theory and the giant diffusion for three tilted periodic potentials.